panggi/panggi.com/_posts/articles/2014-10-12-secure-cloud-storage-using-truecrypt.md

 </figure>
 Yes, I know that if you visit [www.truecrypt.org](http://www.truecrypt.org), there is a warning not to use it anymore.

-But many people thought it's weird and they do things to make sure the FOSS encryption tool will still be available for use.
+But many people thought it was weird and they did things to make sure the FOSS encryption tool will still be available for use.

-One of them is ["Open Crypto Audit Project"](https://opencryptoaudit.org/) with [Bruce Schneier](https://opencryptoaudit.org/people) as one of it's Technical Advisory Board.
+One of them is ["Open Crypto Audit Project"](https://opencryptoaudit.org/) with [Bruce Schneier](https://opencryptoaudit.org/people) as one of its Technical Advisory Board.

 The Windows version of the tool had also been [audited](https://opencryptoaudit.org/reports/iSec_Final_Open_Crypto_Audit_Project_TrueCrypt_Security_Assessment.pdf) and from the report we can see the conclusion: